OCHA-DAP/DAP-Blog/wp-content/plugins/mailchimp-for-wp/readme.txt

 `[mc4wp_checkbox "My custom label text"]`

+You can then use `[mc4wp_checkbox]` inside your CF7 email templates, it will show "yes" or "no".

 If you need more data for your merge fields, prefix the field name with `mc4wp-`.

 *Example CF7 template for MailChimp WEBSITE field*